bsantraigi/hier-transformer-pytorch/README.md

 # Output: src: torch.Size([10, 32]), tgt: torch.Size([20, 32]) -> out: torch.Size([20, 32, 512])
 ```

-### Or run `python tests.py`
+## Designing UT-Mask and CT-Mask(s)

+**TIPS:**
-> Padding is attended by padding to prevent `inf` output from softmax
+1. Padding is attended by padding to prevent `nan` output from softmax function in attention.
-> function in attention.
-Otherwise we will have a situation like
+ Otherwise we will have a situation like `softmax([-inf, -inf, ..., -inf])` (the undefined
+ 0/0 situation).
+2. There should be no row with all ones, as this would imply that the corresponding token not attending to
+ anything from previous layers.
+This will cause numerical instability as described above.
-> `softmax([-inf, -inf, ..., -inf])`.
-CT-Mask should be designed in a way to make
+3. Also, UT-Mask and CT-Mask should be designed in a way to make sure that a valid content token isn't attending
-> sure that we don't attend to padding indices.
+ to padding indices.

 ![hier](./plot_hier.png)
 ![hier-cls](./plot_hier_cls.png)